cran-task-views/MetaAnalysis/MetaAnalysis.md

 #### Preparing for meta-analysis

 - The primary studies often use a range of statistics to present their results.
 Convenience functions to convert these onto a common metric are presented by: `r pkg("compute.es")` which converts from various statistics to d, g, r, z, and the log odds ratio, `r pkg("MAd")` which converts to mean differences, and `r pkg("metafor", priority = "core")` which converts to an extensive set of effect size measures for comparative studies (such as binary data, person years, mean differences and ratios, and so on), for studies of association (a wide range of correlation types), and for non-comparative studies (proportions, incidence rates, and mean change).
 It also provides for a measure used in psychometrics (Cronbach's alpha). `r pkg("esc")` provides a range of effect size calculations with partial overlap with `r pkg("metafor")` but with some extras, noticeably for converting test statistics, and also includes a convenience function for collating its output for input to another package like `r pkg("metafor")` or producing a CSV file. `r pkg("estimraw")` estimates the cell frequencies from odds ratios, risk ratios, or risk differences. `r pkg("effsize")` contains functions to compute mean difference effect sizes (Cohen's d and Hedges' g) and measures of dominance (Cliff's delta) and stochastic superiority (Vargha-Delaney A). `r pkg("effectsize")` provides a large number of different effect sizes and converts between them. `r pkg("psychmeta")` provides extensive facilities for converting effect sizes and correcting for various restrictions and measurement artifacts. `r pkg("metansue")` provides some methods for converting to effect sizes, while `r pkg("es.dif")` computes Cohen's d, Hedges' g, biased/unbiased c (an effect size between a mean and a constant), and e (an effect size between means without assuming variance equality) from raw data. `r pkg("MOTE")` provides a variety of conversions based on Cohen's d. `r pkg("estmeansd")` converts between quantiles and means and standard deviations. `r pkg("metaBLUE")` estimates means and standard deviations from various order statistics. `r pkg("SingleCaseES")` provides basic effect sizes for single-case designs including parametric and non-overlap measures. `r pkg("smd")` computes standardised mean differences.
+`r pkg("CohensdpLibrary")` provides Cohen's d from a variety of designs
 - `r pkg("meta", priority = "core")` provides functions to read and work with files output by RevMan 4 and 5.
 - `r pkg("metagear")` provides many tools for the systematic review process including screening articles, downloading the articles, generating a PRISMA diagram, and some tools for effect sizes. `r pkg("PRISMAstatement")` also generates flowcharts conforming to the PRISMA statement. `r pkg("revtools")` provides tools for downloading from bibliographic databases and uses machine learning methods to process them. `r pkg("citationchaser")` assists in the process of chasing citations.
 - `r pkg("metavcov")` computes the variance-covariance matrix for multivariate meta-analysis when correlations between outcomes can be provided but not between treatment effects.